HIV – PCR

 Background

-This page provides qualitative nucleic acid test (NAT) information for human immunodeficiency virus types 1 and 2 (HIV-1/-2), which are the causative agents of acquired immunodeficiency syndrome (AIDS), at Public Health Ontario (PHO).
+This page provides qualitative nucleic acid test (NAT), also referred to as polymerase chain reaction (PCR), information for human immunodeficiency virus types 1 and 2 (HIV-1/-2), which are the causative agents of acquired immunodeficiency syndrome (AIDS), at Public Health Ontario (PHO).
 For information regarding other testing options, refer to the following PHO webpages:

 Updates